tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 **[Q]** ...

 Yes, I do.
 Chimamanda Ngozi Adchie says a really great thing about this.
-"Gender is a grace injustice," she says.
+"Gender is a grave injustice," she says.
 We stifle men of their humanity by enforcing a narrow idea of masculinity and then we teach women to cater to the fragile egos left behind by the grand stifling.
 We should all be angry.
 Anger brings about change.

 **[Q]** ...